MCP tools overview

 As part of configuring your AI tool or agent with the remote or local Buildkite MCP server, you can restrict its access to specific categories of tools using toolsets.

-While Buildkite's MCP server makes calls to the Buildkite REST API, note that in some cases, only a subset of the resulting fields are returned in the response to your AI tool or agent.
-This is done to reduce noise for your AI tool / agent, as well as reduce costs associated with text tokenization of the response (also known as token usage).
+While the Buildkite MCP server makes calls to the Buildkite REST API, in some cases only a subset of the resulting fields are returned in the response to your AI tool or agent.
+This reduces noise for your AI tool or agent and reduces costs associated with text tokenization of the response (also known as token usage).

 User, authentication and Buildkite organization